How to improve inventory turnover – six simple steps

 We’ve already discussed how every item in your product portfolio will have a different demand type.
 But, at the same time, every item will also differ in terms of their:

 It, therefore, makes no sense to have one generic stocking policy where you manage every item in your portfolio in the same way.
-Instead you should look to prioritise stock items based on the above characteristics.
-By classifying every inventory item into groups, you can manage items with similar characteristics in the same way.
-By doing so, you can optimise your inventory levels and, therefore, improve your inventory turnover.
+Instead, you should prioritise stock items based on the above characteristics.
+By classifying every inventory item, you can manage items with similar characteristics in the same way.
+This can optimise your inventory levels and improve your inventory turnover.

 A basic form of inventory categorisation, such as ABC analysis, lets you group products based on one dimension, e.g., value, with A items being the most valuable to the business, B items less valuable and so on.